YR72dpi/SecuredWhisker/README.md

 ## ChangeLog

-## [1.1.6] - 2025-09-30
+## [1.1.7] - 2025-10-01

 ### Added

-- Responsive for phone
+- autofocus on the input
+-  try to reconnect to websocket server if disconnected
+- manage auto scroll on when there is many message
+- "unfocus" the input after sending message

 ### Changed

-- Light theme by default
-- Enable system theme
+-  delete console log

 ### Fixed